rhberro/my-client/README.md

 npm install
 ```

-Start serving the application using the node package manager start command.
+Start the application using the node package manager start command.

 ```js
 npm start